RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 Let’s start by adding fields to access configuration using `@ConfigProperty` and a `Producer` field which will be used to send messages.
 We'll also add a `log` field so we can see debug messages later on.

- * Add this code to the `// TODO: Add Messaging ConfigProperty here` marker:
+ * Add this code to the `PaymentResource.java` file (in the `src/main/java/com/redhat/cloudnative` directory) at the `// TODO: Add Messaging ConfigProperty here` marker:

 ~~~java
     @ConfigProperty(name = "mp.messaging.outgoing.payments.bootstrap.servers")